 I decided that another way to keep the corn kernels in one place would be to place them in a paper bag.
 So I put the same amount of kernels in my paper bag, folded the end over a few times and placed it in my air fryer.
 Any better?
 Would we still have so many unpopped kernels?

 Unfortunately, not.
-Even after almost twenty minutes blasting away in the air fryer, only a few corn kernels had popped.
-And worryingly the paper bag had been slightly singed by the air fryer’s heating element.
+Even after almost twenty minutes cook time of blasting away in the air fryer, only a few corn kernels had popped.
+And worryingly, the paper bag had been slightly singed by the air fryer’s heating element.
 Won’t be trying that experiment again in a hurry, let me tell you.
 And I thought this was going to be my saviour here!!

 I have heard that some people use aluminum foil to wrap around their corn loosely to allow popping in an air fryer.
 However, if a thin paper bag isn’t working, I couldn’t see aluminum foil being any better.
 Even if you had perfectly cooked popcorn, it is still taking way too long.